ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 Vite is written in NodeJS.
 DDEV already has built-in support for [NodeJS](https://ddev.readthedocs.io/en/stable/users/usage/cli/#nodejs-npm-nvm-and-yarn).

-In order to use Vite in our DDEV projects, we need to do two things:
+In order to use Vite in our DDEV projects, we generally need to do two things:

 1. Expose Vite's development server port (default: `5173`):